okta/odyssey/packages/docs/components/table.md

 <h4 class="desc-counter--title">Numerical data</h4>

-We use tabular numbers and right-align figures for quick scanning.
+We use tabular numbers and end-align figures for quick scanning.

 Leave off any units.
 Instead, specify them in the column's header.